 The programme is aimed at students with an interest in environmental sciences that have a basic competence in biology, chemistry or related fields.
 The programme leads to a Master of Science degree.
 Successful participants will have the necessary skills to work either with regulatory authorities, environmental consultants or in chemical industry.
 It also opens up the possibility to further pursue an international academic career in the field, for example as a PhD student.

-Bachelor of Science (or equivalent) from a university including at least 90 hec in biology and chemistry (with a minimum of 30 hec in biology and 30 hec in chemistry).
+Requirements: Bachelor of Science (or equivalent) from a university including at least 90 hec in biology and chemistry (with a minimum of 30 hec in biology and 30 hec in chemistry).
 The course ES1305, 15 hec (or ES1303, 7.5 hec + ES1304, 7.5 hec) can be counted within the requested 90 hec above.
 These prerequisites can be waived if an applicant has verifiable equivalent knowledge/skills.
-To provide the requirement in English by an internationally recognized test, for example TOEFL, IELTS, the English proficiency should be equivalent to the level of English 6/English Course B from Swedish Upper Secondary School.
+Applicants must prove their knowledge of English: English 6/English B from Swedish Upper Secondary School or the equivalent level of an internationally recognized test, for example TOEFL, IELTS.

 Selection: Selection is based upon the number of credit points from previous university studies, maximum 225 hec.

 EU/EEA citizens, Swedish residence permit holders and exchange students do not pay fees.
 More information on: http://www.universityadmissions.se

 Department of Biological & Environmental Sciences